KaarelRyysak/BunkerShooter/README.md

 # BunkerShooter
-This is a test application, with the end goal of creating a simplistic shooter.
+This is a simple shooter.